 - Maximizing the value of LinkedIn during your job search

 - Mastering the psychology of the job interview

 - Developing a dynamic elevator pitch

 - Building your personal brand

-- How to make your brain perform better during a job search
+- How to train your brain to perform better during your job search

 - Speaking with greater confidence during interviews

 - How to network to your next job